tanya-domi/Microservices-Gitops-ArgoCD/README.md

     --policy-document file://iam_policy_latest.json

 Make a note of Policy ARN as we are going to use that in next step when creating IAM Role.

-# Replaced name, cluster and policy arn
+Replaced name, cluster and policy arn.

 # Template
 eksctl create iamserviceaccount \
   --cluster=my_cluster \